Chris Coelen: Kinetic Content

 In May 2014, with Coelen as Executive Producer, Little Women: LA launched on Lifetime with high ratings and was immediately re-ordered, Little Women: LA ultimately ran eight seasons and spawned several spin-offs including the highly-rated Little Women: Atlanta, Little Women: New York, Little Women: Dallas and Terra's Little Family.

 In July 2014, Married at First Sight launched on the fyi network.
 It scored record ratings and was immediately moved to AETN's larger networks.

 In 2018, Coelen created Love Is Blind and sold it to Netflix.

 By 2019, Red Arrow bought out the entirety of Kinetic, and Coelen extended his deal to continue as Kinetic's CEO.

 In February 2020, Love Is Blind premiered and was immediately ranked as the number one show on the platform.
 Alex Abad-Santos of VOX wrote that “according to Netflix, it is the most viewed program—show or series—in the United States right now.
 Love Is Blind’s contestants and their triumphs and follies have become part of a national conversation.”

 In August 2020, Married at First Sight received a six-season guaranteed order from Lifetime in what was described as one of the "largest orders ever" for a television show.

 In April 2022, The Ultimatum: Marry or Move On, also created by Coelen, premiered on Netflix.

 In July 2022, Kinetic was acquired by Peter Chernin's North Road, as part of the launch of a new premium content company.

 Also in July 2022, Coelen launched Claim to Fame on ABC/Hulu.

 In February 2023, Perfect Match, created by Coelen, launched on Netflix.

 In May 2023, The Ultimatum: Queer Love, created by Coelen, premiered on Netflix.

+In January 2025, Married at First Sight moved to Peacock in a competitive situation, landing what Variety called a "massive three-season order" and the show launched on Peacock in October 2025.

+In March 2026, Paramount+ announced the 2027 premiere of Making Love, created by Coelen, its "first major statement in the reality TV space...since David Ellison’s Skydance took control of the studio and installed Cindy Holland as Chair of Direct-to-Consumer and Jane Wiseman as Head of Originals."